French frigate Amiral Ronarc'h: Construction and career

-The construction of the ship was started with the first steel cutting ceremony at the Naval Group shipyard in Lorient on 24 October 2019.
-Her keel was laid down on 17 December 2021.
 Amiral Ronarc'h was ceremonially launched on 7 November 2022.
 The ship was partially launched by flooding her construction dock.
 The frigate was later towed by tugboats to the outfitting pier on the bank of Scorff River.
 It had been planned to commission Amiral Ronarc'h in 2024.
 However, delays in her fitting out and the start of sea trials pushed back her delivery into 2025.
 She began her sea trials in October 2024.
 In September 2025, the frigate departed the Lorient shipyard for delivery at her home port at Brest.
-She was expected to undertake a long-term deployment as part of her workup period in early 2026 and then be commissioned toward the middle of the year.
+She was expected to undertake a long-term deployment as part of her workup period in early 2026 and then be commissioned toward the middle of the year (however this was subsequently delayed into 2027).